You may start by seeing your doctor, or your doctor may immediately refer you to a mental health provider, such as a psychiatrist.

 Don't hesitate to ask questions at any time during your appointment.

 What to expect from your mental health provider

-The mental health provider is likely to ask you a number of questions to gain an understanding of your symptoms and how they're affecting your life.
-The mental health provider may ask:
+The mental health provider is likely to ask you many questions to gain an understanding of your symptoms and how they're affecting your life.
+He or she may ask:

 - What are your symptoms?